shubzcode/Python-Basic-part-1/basic-python.md

 * **GUI programming:** Python programs that create graphical user interfaces (GUIs), such as a program to display a simple calculator or a program to play a game.
 * **Web development:** Python programs that create web applications, such as a program to display a blog or a program to sell products online.

-These are just a few examples of basic Python programs that you can add to the list.
-There are many other possibilities, and the best way to learn is to experiment and try different things.